 Cowboy shootouts.
 A bear and bison park.
 Historic Route 66.
 Welcome to unexpected fun in this gateway to the Grand Canyon

 The opium dens, bordellos, and other landmarks of Williams, Arizona’s, rough-and-tumble past are long gone.
 But some kinder, gentler vestiges of this town’s Wild West era remain.
 And that’s fortunate for Grand Canyon-bound visitors seeking a fun, full-service spot as a base before and after a trip to the canyon’s South Rim, 56 miles north.
-The town of 3,000 residents, considered the gateway to the Grand Canyon, is also home to the Grand Canyon Railway, an excursion train that traverses the scenic, high-desert plateau between a historic depot and the canyon.
+The town of 3,000 residents, considered the gateway to the Grand Canyon, is also home to the Grand Canyon Railway, a historic train that traverses the scenic, high-desert plateau between an authentic Western depot and the canyon.

 Even if you’ve been to Williams before, you might not be aware of these surprising facts and how they can enhance the visitor experience.

 Get Your Kicks On Route 66

 Williams boasts the final stretch of Route 66 to be bypassed by Interstate 40.
 The original “super-highway,” as Route 66 was known in 1926, spanned more than 2,300 miles from Chicago to Long Beach, Calif., and opened up the West to road travel.
 (Get Your Kicks on) Route 66 singer Bobby Troup marked the day Route 66 was bypassed, Oct.
 13, 1984, by plunking out the 1946 tune on a piano in the middle of America’s most iconic byway — called “The Mother Road” by John Steinbeck in his classic novel The Grapes of Wrath.

 Today, the town’s Main Street is a National Historic District.
 Its storefronts house curio shops, an old-fashioned soda fountain, and classic diners and motels, which preserve a bygone era.